denmak1/cmsc678_proj/README.md

 images to assist in training.

+# How it works
+Model is trained on fanart bulk downloaded using a script from an image hosting website.
+We use multi-layer CNNs (see the layer properties section in each of the classifier files) to train the basic model.

+Test data is extracted from a directory of video files, 1 frame per second.
+When evaulating on each test image, we threshold the image, find all contours, find center of each contour, determine number of clusters for object detection, perform k-means clustering on contour centers, generate bounding boxes on each k-means cluster point after convergence, crop each bounding box and evaluate each segment individually.
+The image is then annotated with predictions for each region.

 # Notes
 I'm using cygwin and windows cmd so the paths coded in the files will need to be adjusted to work.